In any artistic medium there are two positions of power. The content creators and those who control the distribution channels.

 Want to self-publish a physical book?
-Print on demand is a great option for a lot of authors and CreateSpace is a great website that handles all the production of print on demand for you with professional bindings and easy royalties.
-Guess who they’re owned by.
+Print on demand is a great option for a lot of authors and Amazon offers that too (as does Barnes & Noble).

 You may also consider an audio version of your book.
 ACX will help you connect with producers and actors to get a professional audiobook you can then distribute via Amazon and iTunes.
 And, yes, it’s another Amazon platform.